 A few different times a year, we offer intensive medical Spanish classes.
-These classes are usually similar in content to the medical Spanish classes described above, but packaged and delivered in an intensive format.
-Instead of meeting for 1.5 hours a week, these intensive medical Spanish classes will meet for extended periods of time, and often multiple days in a week.
-If we are actively registering any intensive medical Spanish classes, you will find them listed on our courses page.
+These courses are usually similar in content to the medical Spanish courses described above, but packaged and delivered in an intensive format.
+Instead of meeting for 1.5 hours a week, these intensive medical Spanish courses will meet for extended periods of time, and often multiple days in a week.
+If we are actively registering any intensive medical Spanish course, you will find them listed on our courses page.

 A few of our standard intensive medical Spanish courses are:

-Weekend intensive medical Spanish courses: These classes usually meet on Friday and Saturday (sometimes Sundays as well) for a total of 12 hours of class.
-These classes are the ideal format for bringing medical Spanish classes to your community that is located outside of the Denver Metro area.
-If you’d like to invite Common Ground to teach a weekend intensive medical Spanish class in your community, we’d be happy to work with you!
+Weekend intensive courses to learn medical Spanish: These courses usually meet on Friday and Saturday (sometimes Sundays as well) for a total of 12 hours.
+These courses are the ideal format for bringing medical Spanish courses to your community that is located outside of the Denver Metro area.
+If you’d like to invite Common Ground to teach a weekend intensive medical Spanish course in your community, we’d be happy to work with you!
 Please Contact Us to get the process started.

-Local medical Spanish immersion courses: Since 2008 Common Ground has been offering local Medical Spanish immersion courses to healthcare students who are unable to travel on our international rotations in Costa Rica.
-These local immersion rotations include intensive medical Spanish classes and precepted local clinical placements that guarantee Spanish speaking patients.
+Local immersion courses to learn medical Spanish: Since 2008 Common Ground has been offering local Medical Spanish immersion courses to healthcare students who are unable to travel on our international rotations in Costa Rica.
+These local immersion rotations include intensive medical Spanish courses and precepted local clinical placements that guarantee Spanish speaking patients.
 While these are “for credit” courses though local healthcare training programs, the class portion is open to public registration.
 We usually meet for 3-4 hours several mornings a week for the course of a month.

 Please see the Our Courses Page for any medical Spanish intensives that are currently open to the public for registration.

 It was fun to show up and use my right brain!
-The class was very conversational- different than any other Spanish course I have taken.
+The course was very conversational- different than any other Spanish course I have taken.